Csanád Szegedi

-Csanád Szegedi (/hu/; born 22 September 1982) is a Hungarian politician and former Member of the European Parliament.
+Csanád Szegedi (/hu/; born 22 September 1982) is a Hungarian politician and former member of the European Parliament.
 He was a member of the Hungarian radical nationalist Jobbik political party between 2003 and 2012, which at the time had been accused of antisemitism.
 In 2012, Szegedi gained international attention after acknowledging that he had Jewish roots.
 He was also accused of previous bribery to try to keep that revelation a secret, and subsequently resigned from all Jobbik political posts.
 Szegedi has since become a religious Jew.

 Personal life

 Szegedi was born in Miskolc.
-His father, Miklós Szegedi, a Christian ethnic Magyar, is a wood carving sculptor, and his mother, Katalin Molnár (née Meisels), was a software engineer born to Jewish parents.
+His father, Miklós Szegedi, a Christian ethnic Magyar, is a wood carving sculptor, and his mother, Katalin Molnár, was a software engineer born to Jewish parents.

 He has a brother, Márton Szegedi, who was Jobbik's mayoral candidate in Miskolc, but left the party in 2012.

 He graduated from Károli Gáspár University of the Reformed Church in Hungary.
 Between 1999 and 2010 he organized trips to Transylvania, a historic region belonging to Hungary until 1920.
 In 2002 he published a book on old Hungarian personal names.
 Between 2006 and 2012 he also had a clothing line called Turul, named after the mythical bird of Hungarian legends.

 Prior to the revelations of Szegedi's Jewish ancestry, Szegedi was notorious for his antisemitism.
 In June 2012, Szegedi reported that he had learned his maternal grandparents were Jewish: his grandmother a survivor of Auschwitz concentration camp and his grandfather a veteran of forced labour camps.
 Jewish custom is matrilineal, meaning, under religious law, Szegedi is Jewish.
 Szegedi was raised Hungarian Reformed and did not initially practice the Jewish religion.
 Szegedi said he had defined himself as someone with "ancestry of Jewish origin — because I declare myself 100 percent Hungarian."
 He turned to Rabbi Slomó Köves, of the Lubavitch movement, for help.
 He adopted the name Dovid, wore a kippah, learnt Hebrew, visited Israel, and had himself circumcised.
 Szegedi now lives as a practicing Jew, observing the Sabbath and attending synagogue.

 Szegedi is married with two sons; his wife supports his new identity and in 2017 was reportedly in the process of converting to Judaism.

-In August 2012 he apologized to Rabbi Köves for his anti-semitic remarks, and in 2013 he traveled to Israel where he and his wife visited the Western Wall and the Yad Vashem museum.
+In August 2012 he apologized to Rabbi Köves for his antisemitic remarks, and in 2013 he traveled to Israel where he and his wife visited the Western Wall and the Yad Vashem museum.
 Recently he has been interested in arts; his paintings are influenced by his newly found religion.

 The 2016 biographical documentary film Keep Quiet documents his return to Judaism.